microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 ## Open Questions
 * I need help understanding how to choose what automation control type could be used for a control like this.
 Can it be a combination of control types?
 * Can the default behavior for combo box and number box be added to pager control?
 Does anything special need to happen in order to get that functionality?
-* I'm not sure what narrator should announce when focus is on the control.
 * Accessibility suggested that this control should be added as a navigation landmark.
 Does the team agree with that suggestion?
 * It would be cool to measure which layout view is most commonly used with the pager control, is that possible to measure using telemetry?